Kullsno2/Kullsno2.github.io/quotes/index.md

 <br/>

-> Don't have any assumptions,preconditions or presumptions regarding anything , otherwise you will panic.
+> Don't have any presumptions,assumptions or hallucinations, or else you will panic.
 >
 > --- Dr.T.Raghuveera